Shaikos/ScriptBIND9/README.md

 ---
 ## About this script

-This Bash script automates the **installation**, **configuration**, and **testing** of a **BIND9 DNS server** on Debian/Ubuntu systems.
+This Bash script automates the **installation**, **configuration** of a **BIND9 DNS server** on Debian/Ubuntu systems.
 It sets up forward and reverse zones, adds DNS records, checks configurations, and restarts the service.
 Perfect for quick deployment in local or testing environments.

 ## 📦 Features